 The six principles of adult safeguarding

-Earlier this month, the Royal College of Nursing released a document entitled 'Adult Safeguarding: Roles and Competencies for Health Care Staff'.
+The Royal College of Nursing released a document entitled 'Adult Safeguarding: Roles and Competencies for Health Care Staff'.
 It was designed to guide professionals and the teams they work with to identify how they can best support those who receive personalised care.

 If you're a healthcare professional, you'll probably be familiar with the six principles:

 People are supported and encouraged to make their own decisions and informed consent.

 “I am asked what I want as the outcomes from the safeguarding process and this directly informs what happens.”

 It is better to take action before harm occurs.

 “I receive clear and simple information about what abuse is.
 I know how to recognise the signs, and I know what I can do to seek help.”

 The least intrusive response appropriate to the risk presented.